mattvenn/hackspace-power-controller/README.md

 require the user's RFID card to remain in place while the machine is on, thus making it less likely the user will leave the machine running.

-Without covering/hacking the remote plugs, easy to bypass, but as used in a trusting environment, not seen as a big issue.
+Without covering/hacking the remote plugs; easy to bypass.

 # Software